francoisdeleeuwe/francoisdeleeuwe/README.md

 - 👋 Hi, I’m @francoisdeleeuwe
-- 👀 I’m interested in Motorhomes, tabletennis, theatre, music and Artificial Intelligence
+- 👀 I’m interested in motorhomes, tabletennis, theatre, music and Artificial Intelligence
 - 💞️ I’m looking to collaborate on all kind of AI stuff
 - 📫 How to reach me is via https://www.linkedin.com/in/francoisdeleeuwe/
 <!---